dimitri/tapoueh.org/content/post/2018/03/database-modeling-anti-patterns.md

 anti-patterns: the infamous EAV, using multiple values in a single column, and how using UUIDs might be an anti-pattern too.

-The content of this article is extracted from my book [Mastering PostgreSQL in Application Development](https://masteringpostgresql.com), check it out!
+The content of this article is extracted from my book [The Art of PostgresQL](https://theartofpostgresql.com), check it out!

 <!--toc-->